Why Universities Go Online

 The flexible learning model imported by AP from its South American sister company, Whitney University System, accommodated the busy lives of working nurses.
 It included multiple start dates during the year to facilitate ease of enrollment, delivered accelerated nursing courses and all pre-requisites online and utilized a “carousel model” that allowed students to step off and on the “carousel” sequence of courses based on their needs and life circumstances.
 Additionally, the model provided students dedicated Student Success Coordinators who stayed with the same student from the beginning of the program through its completion, leading to high student success rates in terms of course-to-course persistence, retention and graduation.

 To make the program scalable, CONHI also implemented another feature of the South American model, namely coaching, which allowed for the fixed costs of adding additional students to be kept low.
 The coaching model expanded the bandwidth of faculty of record by having masters-qualified virtual teaching assistants grade papers, monitor discussion threads and interact with students on non-academic matters.

 Lastly, true to its commitment to affordability, the CONHI-AP model provided for a competitively-priced tuition, allowing UTA to rapidly acquire a major percentage of the RN-to-BSN market share in Texas.

-In eight years, thanks to AP’s very effective integrated marketing that combined digital and traditional marketing with robust field sales activity, the CONHI’s RN-to-BSN program has grown from about 175 students on campus to an expected 19,000 total nursing students in 2017, making it the largest and one of the fastest-growing state university nursing programs in the United States.
-The success of the online RN-to-BSN program has led to increased demand from partner hospitals and healthcare systems around the country, and today the CONHI is enrolling nurses from more than 335 hospital systems nationwide, including Baylor, Texas Health Resources HCA, M.D.
+In eight years, thanks to AP’s very effective integrated marketing that combined digital and traditional marketing with robust field sales activity, the CONHI’s RN-to-BSN program has grown from 137 students on campus to an expected 19,000 total nursing students in 2017, making it the largest and one of the fastest-growing state university nursing programs in the United States.
+The success of the online RN-to-BSN program has led to increased demand from partner hospitals and healthcare systems around the country, and today the CONHI is enrolling nurses from more than 335 hospital systems nationwide, including Baylor Scott & White, Texas Health Resources, HCA, M.D.
 Anderson, Children’s Hospital Los Angeles and the University of California-Irvine Medical Center.
 Excitingly, UTA CONHI is also the number one public university provider of an RN-to-BSN program in multiple states.